voidshine/dameo_book/Game03.md

    White gets the king and wins.
    Move 15...d7b5 is slightly better, but still leads to material losses due to the d3d5 manoeuvre described above.

-   However, in Diagram 6, Black has a simple answer
+   However, from Diagram 6, Black has a simple answer:

    *15...       b7a6*

    Diagr.
 8

-   I did not see any dangerous continuation for White in this case, but I did not like my position.
+   I did not see any dangerous continuation in this case, but I did not like my position.
    Indeed, the weakness of the b7, b5 and d5 squares should become apparent from the logic of the game.
    A player must have intuition, an animal instinct that signals him what to do and what is dangerous, where he can go and where he cannot.
    This quality must be highly developed, otherwise it is impossible to become a good player in any game.